-We are engaged in a normal course issuer bid through the facilities of the Toronto Stock Exchange.
-During the one-year period commencing November 1, 2006, we may repurchase up to 40 million shares in the open market at market prices.
+We are engaged in a Normal Course Issuer Bid through the facilities of the Toronto Stock Exchange.
+During the one-year period commencing November 1, 2007, we may repurchase up to 20 million common shares in the open market at market prices.
 We determine the amount and timing of the purchases.

-A copy of our Notice of Intention to file a normal course issuer bid may be obtained, without charge, by contacting the Secretary of the bank at our Toronto mailing address.
+A copy of our Notice of Intention to file a Normal Course Issuer Bid may be obtained, without charge, by contacting RBC's Secretary at our Toronto mailing address.

-2007 Annual Meeting
+2008 Annual Meeting

-The Annual Meeting of Common Shareholders will be held at 9:00 a.m.
-(EST) on Friday, March 2, 2007 at the Metro Toronto Convention Centre, North Building, 255 Front Street West, Toronto, Ontario, Canada.
+Our Annual Meeting of Common Shareholders will be held at 9:00 a.m.
+(Eastern Standard Time) on Friday, February 29, 2008, at the Metro Toronto Convention Centre, North Building, 255 Front Street West, Toronto, Ontario, Canada.